-(4) Following his receipt of the Acceptance letter, was the Prime Minister required, by s.99(9) or otherwise, to consult Mr Chaudhry in relation to the selection of members of the FLP for inclusion in the Cabinet?
+Following his receipt of the acceptance letter, was the Prime Minister required, by s 99(9) or otherwise, to consult Mr Chaudhry in relation to the selection of members of the FLP for inclusion in the Cabinet?

-The answer is Yes.

-- (5) Has the Prime Minister breached any constitutional or other legal duty by - (a) advising the President to appoint a

-Cabinet that does not contain any FLP

-members; or

-- (b) not consulting Mr Chaudhry in relation to the selection of members of the FLP for inclusion in the Cabinet?

-It follows from our previous conclusions and reasoning that in both instances the answer is yes, the Prime Minister breached a constitutional duty.

-(6) Is the Prime Minister presently in breach of any duty imposed by the Constitution or other law in:

-- (a) not advising the President to appoint FLP members as Ministers; or in - (b) not consulting Mr. Chaudhary in relation to the selection of members of the FLP for inclusion in the Cabinet?

-Again, it follows from our previous conclusions and reasoning that in both instances the answer is Yes, the Prime Minister is in breach of a duty imposed by the Constitution.
+- 35 The answer is Yes. - (5) Has the Prime Minister breached any constitutional or other legal duty by: (a) Advising the President to appoint a Cabinet that does not contain any FLP members: or - (b) Not consulting Mr Chaudhary in relation to the selection of members of the FLP for inclusion in the Cabinet? - It follows from our previous conclusions and reasoning that in both instances the answer is yes, the Prime Minister breached a constitutional duty. - (6) Is the Prime Minister presently in breach of any duty imposed by the 45 Constitution or other law in: - (a) Not advising the President to appoint FLP members as ministers; or in - (b) Not consulting Mr Chaudhary in relation to the selection of members of the FLP for inclusion in the Cabinet? - Again, it follows from our previous conclusions and reasoning that in both instances the answer is Yes, the Prime Minister is in breach of a duty imposed by the Constitution.

-- (7) Were the appointments of Ministers by the President on 12,19 and 26 September 2001 invalid? - (8) In establishing a multi-party cabinet as requested under section 99(3) is the Prime Minister obliged to invite a party or parties which do not meet the required percentage entitlement? - (9) If the answer to (5)(a) or (b) or (6)(a) or (b) is yes, does this Court have power to grant relief in the terms of orders C and D in the Originating Summons?

-yes, does this Court have power to grant relief in the terms of order E in the Originating Summons?
+- (7) Were the appointments of ministers by the President on 12, 19 and 26 September 2001 invalid? - (8) In establishing a multi-party cabinet as requested under s 99(3) is the Prime Minister obliged to invite a party or parties which do not meet the required 5 percentage entitlement? - (9) If the answer to (5)(a) or (b) or (6)(a) or (b) is yes, does this court have power to grant relief in the terms of orders C and D in the originating summons? - (10) If the answer to (2)(b), (5)(a) or (b), (6)(a) or (b) or (7) is yes, does this court have power to grant relief in the terms of order E in the originating summons?

-(11) If the plaintiff succeeds in any of these matters, nonetheless should the Court extend him relief?
+If the Plaintiff succeeds in any of these matters, none the less should the court extend him relief?